 1. Michael Vick to prison.
 Involvement in a dogfighting ring brought down one of the NFL's highest-profile, most dynamic quarterbacks in his prime.
 Vick was released and sent to prison, sending the Atlanta Falcons into turmoil.
 Vick owed nearly $20 million when he filed for bankruptcy in 2008 and the Falcons had to rebuild their franchise.

 2. Saints bounties.
-Offering cash payments for injuries inflicted on opponents brought down the wrath from commissioner Roger Goodell: Saints coach Sean Payton was suspended for one year, former defensive coordinator Gregg Williams was suspended indefinitely, general manager Mickey Loomis was suspended for eight regular-season games, and the team was fined $500,000 and lost two second-round draft picks (one each in 2012 and '13) for their participation in a bounty program.
+Offering cash payments for injuries inflicted on opponents brought down the wrath from commissioner Roger Goodell: Saints coach Sean Payton was suspended for one year, former defensive coordinator Gregg Williams was suspended indefinitely, general manager Mickey Loomis was suspended for eight regular-season games, the team was fined $500,000 and lost two second-round draft picks (one in 2012 and '13) for their participation in a bounty program.

 3. Spygate allegations.
 Cheating claims levied against the New England Patriots threatened to tarnish the legacy of a flagship franchise at the peak of its powers.
-Goodell determined the Patriots acted against league rules by videotaping opponents' hand signals.
+Commissioner Roger Goodell determined the Patriots acted against league rules by videotaping opponents' hand signals.
 The NFL levied $750,000 in fines and revoked the Patriots' first-round choice in 2008.